-Fast forward to 2007, Marin Čilić triumphed in two professional tourneys of his young career, this was in April and May.
+Fast forward to 2007, Marin Čilić triumphed in two professional tourneys of his young career; this was in April and May.
 Also, he defeated Benjamin Becker of Germany in the international Davis Cup while representing Croatia in the 2007 tournament.
 The next year, he made it to the fourth round of the Australia Open but was defeated by James Blake.
 Nonetheless, it didn’t stop him from climbing into the top 40 that year.

 In 2013, Marin employed his mentor Goran Ivanisevic as his coach.
-The next year, he won his very first Grand Slam at the US Open.
-He defeated Andy Murray in 2016, winning his first Masters title.
+The next year, he won his very first Grand Slam at the US Open. Čilić defeated Andy Murray in 2016, winning his first Masters title.
 Marin Čilić continued his impressive career run and eventually attained his career-high singles ranking on 28 January 2018 when he climbed to the world No. 3 spot.

 He was seeded first in 2018 Grand Slam but performed dismally and was ousted by Gile Simmons in the semifinals of the game which took place in Pune, India.

 Čilić made it to Grand Slam where he faced Roger Federer in the finals of 2017 Wimbledon.
 He was defeated by Roger in the entire sets of the game though he made history as the very first Croatian player to reach the final in the Melbourne park games.
-Fired up, the talented star put up an outstanding performance when he faced veteran Rafael Nadal who pulled out in the middle of 2018 Australian Open due to an injury.
+Fired up, the talented star put up an outstanding performance when he faced veteran Rafael Nadal who pulled out in the middle of the 2018 Australian Open due to an injury.

-In the same power play, he got to the quarterfinals of the 2018 US Open but lost to Kei Nishikori and blessedly, he was compensated in the same 2018 when he won his 2nd Davis Cup Championship.
+In the same power play, he got to the quarterfinals of the 2018 US Open but lost to Kei Nishikori and blessedly, he was compensated in the same year when he won his 2nd Davis Cup Championship.
 Marin Čilić lost to Novak Djokovic in the Paris Masters of 2018 though he managed to win one set out of four, denting the Serbs’ 30 set winning streak.